Experienced San Diego Employment Attorneys Ready To Assist You

 California law does not require severance pay, but some employers may use a severance agreement to pay an employee to end the terms of an employment contract early.
 This pay must be in addition to benefits and wages you already earned.
 With a severance agreement likely comes a requirement that you waive some of your employment-related rights.
 You should not accept an agreement without reflection and the advice of a lawyer.
 By law, you have at least 21 days to consider a waiver in a severance agreement before accepting it.
 If you accept waivers in a severance agreement, you have seven days after you sign to revoke your acceptance.

-California employment laws have many details that you should review with a knowledgeable California employment attorney to ensure you receive the most for your labor.
+Employment laws have many details that you should review with a knowledgeable San Diego employment attorney to ensure you receive the most for your labor.